rsdel2007/Try-Git/priyanshu.md

-I am a competitive programmer.
+He is a competitive programmer.
+He is R rona baccha.